 Our composition teachers offer you a pragmatic approach to composition.
 You will learn techniques and tools addressing professional situations and challenges, as well as educational and practical purposes.
 You will learn, for instance, to make arrangements for ensembles, orchestras and wind bands.

 Our teachers work closely with the students and the composition education is an integrated part of several of our music degrees and courses.

 At the Department of Classical Music and Music Education, you can study a range of plucked string instruments, both historical and modern.
-We have a range of historical and modern plucked instruments and music which allow you to experience music history hands on.
+We have a range of historical and modern plucked instruments and music, which allows you to experience music history, hands on.